breno-sapucaia/express-typescript/README.md

   🚀 build in progress...  🚧
 </h4>

-### 🛠 Tecnologias
+### 🛠 Techs

-As seguintes ferramentas foram usadas na construção do projeto:
+The follow techs was used in the project

 - [Node.js](https://nodejs.org/en/)
 - [TypeScript](https://www.typescriptlang.org/)